2023 big game hunting forecast

 DEER and ELK

-Hunters who are knowledgeable about habitat, take the time to scout and then hunt hard, will have the best chance for success.
+Hunters who know about habitat, take the time to scout and then hunt hard, will have the best chance for success.
 Populations are strongly tied to habitat conditions and hunting prospects are fair to good in places with high quality habitat.
 Hunting prospects are poor in lower quality habitats.

 Forage is key to good deer and elk habitat.
 Early seral (brush and forb) forest conditions provide some of the best deer and elk forage.
 On public lands, early seral habitat is often found in areas not burned severely by wildfire and may be found in thinned areas if the enough trees were removed.
 On private timberland, forage is best in clear-cuts beginning a couple years after the timber harvest.

-The East Lane Travel Management Area (TMA) will be open 7 days a week from the opening of the Western Cascade General Buck Deer season until the end of the Cascade Bull season.
+McKenzie Unit: The East Lane Travel Management Area (TMA) will be open 7 days a week from the opening of the Western Cascade General Buck Deer season until the end of the Cascade Bull season.
 The 39,825-acre TMA is comprised of dispersed blocks of land located in the McKenzie and Indigo units.
-Some blocks that burned severely in the Holiday Farm Fire may be closed to public access in 2021.
+Some blocks that burned severely in the Holiday Farm Fire may be closed to public access in 2023.
 Maps will be available at access point kiosks just prior to the TMA opening.
+Be sure to pickup a new map because roads designated for motor vehicle access have changed in most blocks.

 BEAR and COUGAR